nstankov-bg/docs.plutus-community.com/book/docs/setup/WindowsWSL.md

 7 - Relaunch the shell

-8 - CD into Plutus.
+8 - CD into Plutus-apps.
 Build Plutus with the Nix command line in the README file.

-    [$] nix build -f default.nix plutus.haskell.packages.plutus-core.components.library
+    [$] nix build -f plutus-apps.haskell.packages.plutus-pab.components.library

 9 - Install Docker for Windows (relaunch your shell)